scale-docs/docs/Equity/overview.md

 ---

 # What is Equity?
-> The new frontier of trading on Fantom.

 Our cutting-edge platform brings together minimal swap fees, offering you a seamless and cost-effective trading experience.